WeTransfer/ghost_adapter/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/wetransfer/ghost_adapter.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/wetransfer/ghost_adapter/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](./CODE_OF_CONDUCT.md).
+Please add your name to the [CONTRIBUTORS.md](./CONTRIBUTORS.md)

 ## License